What is Genocide?

 The Eight Stages of Genocide

 In addition to understanding the characteristics of genocide, another important educational component is the identification of the various stages of genocide.
-In 1996, Gregory Staton, then president of Genocide Watch, presented a paper to the U.S. State Department called The 8 Stages of Genocide.
+In 1996, Gregory Stanton, then president of Genocide Watch, presented a paper to the U.S. State Department called The 8 Stages of Genocide.
 Using the Rwandan Genocide as its primary model, it outlines eight distinctive stages that occur before, during, and after a genocide.
-Preventive measures are included within each stage so that activists and the international community may learn ways which to help prevent genocides before they occur.
+Preventive measures are included within each stage so that activists and the international community may learn ways in which to help prevent genocides before they occur.
 Stanton ultimately expanded his list, which now includes two additional stages.

 Tools of Genocide